 Ditched December 24, 1943

-Built by Grumman as Model G-50.
+Built by Grumman as Model G-50 in Bethpage, New York.
 Delivered to the U. S. Navy (USN) as F6F-3 Hellcat bureau number 09028.
 Disassembled and shipped overseas to the South Pacific and reassembled.

 Assigned to squadron VF-33.
 No known nickname or nose art.